Crashsolver/examtools-docs/content/docs/cve/Zoom.md

 useful if, for example, the candidate is unable to hear you.
 Do not use Zoom chat to talk among the VEs -- this can be distracting to the candidate.
 Some teams disable Zoom Chat to prevent this.

-You can also use Zoom Chat to send a messaage to `Everybody in the Waiting Room`.
+You can also use Zoom Chat to send a message to `Everybody in the Waiting Room`.
 You can use this to drop in helpful status updates if your session is running behind schedule, for instance.
 Be careful when you send these messages
 as:

 1. Everyone in the waiting room will receive the message.
 Avoid sharing candidate names, etc.

-2. That you don't inadvertenly send the message to everyone in the meeting instead.
+2. That you don't inadvertently send the message to everyone in the meeting instead.

 ### Unknown Person in the Waiting Room

 While in the Waiting Room, the person is unable to change their display name.
-If it wasn't set correctly beforehand (e.g. Zoom was already configured with a company's, spouse's or child's name) they can't fix it until they've been admitted to the main room.
+If it wasn't set correctly beforehand (e.g., Zoom was already configured with a company's, spouse's or child's name) they can't fix it until they've been admitted to the main room.
 You'll need to admit them and see who they are.